A Singapore Government Agency Website How to identify

 1. Overview

 As a Special Educational Needs Officer (SEN Officer), you will provide support to students with special educational needs (SEN) in mainstream schools.
-Examples of special educational needs are dyslexia, attention deficit hyperactivity disorder (ADHD), mild autism spectrum disorders, sensory impairments, and physical impairments.
+Examples of SEN are dyslexia, attention deficit hyperactivity disorder (ADHD), mild autism spectrum disorders, sensory impairments, and physical impairments.

 If you would like to be a SEN Officer but do not have the relevant qualifications or experience, you can apply through our sponsored foundational training programme.
-The programme will equip you with the necessary skills to support our students with special educational needs.
+The programme will equip you with the necessary skills to support our students with SEN.

 Bond length: 2 years.